 So, here we go—my votes for the financial decisions that matter most, especially in the early years of adulthood.

-The first truth isn’t true at all.
+The first assumption isn’t true at all.
 The second, all too much.

 What’s the better choice?
-Simple: Don’t use debt.
+Make a commitment in faith to not use debt.

 I know.
 It seems impossible.
-(I didn’t say easy; I said simple.)
 But it is possible.
 Every year, some students actually do graduate debt-free.
 It helps a lot if your parents have been saving for college since you were in diapers.
 Even if they haven’t, it’s possible.

 You know the options.
 State college instead of a private school.
 Community college only, or community college and then transfer.
 Take a year off after high school to work full-time to earn money for college.
 Work part-time while in college.